-In 2018, 2019 and 2020, net revenues from product sales accounted for 46.7%, 47.0% and 44.1%, respectively, of our net revenues, and net revenues from service accounted for 53.3%, 53.0% and 55.9%, respectively, of our net revenues.
-Over time, we work with our brand partners under different combinations of business models to meet their evolving needs and sales objectives.
+In 2019, 2020 and 2021, net revenues from product sales accounted for 47.0%, 44.1% and 41.2%, respectively, of our net revenues, and net revenues from service accounted for 53.0%, 55.9% and 58.8%, respectively, of our net revenues.
+In light of the macro-uncertainties, our strategy for product sales and distribution model is to pursue high-quality growth with a clear focus on profitability and working capital efficiency.
+We optimized several brands partners for product sales in 2021, which resulted in our net revenues from product sales as a percentage of total net revenues declined from 44.1% in 2020 to 41.2% in 2021.
+Over time, we work with our brand partners under different combinations of business models to meet their evolving needs and sales objectives, as well as optimize our resource allocation.
 Accordingly, our revenue mix may vary over time.